dan-coulter/phpflickr/README.md

     This method will allow you to have the app authenticate to one specific account, no matter who views your website.
 This is useful to display private photos or photosets (among other things).

-    *Note*: The method below is a little hard to understand, so I've setup a tool to help you through this: http://www.phpflickr.com/tools/auth/.

     First, you'll have to setup a callback script with Flickr.
 Once you've done that, edit line 12 of the included getToken.php file to reflect which permissions you'll need for the app.
 Then browse to the page.